HilaryKoerner/Earthquake_Analysis_Leaflet/README.md

 ![Legend_github](https://user-images.githubusercontent.com/74504885/122318178-46c34600-cee4-11eb-969d-a248836f4010.PNG)

 ### Popup:
-To display the specific data for each earthquake, I created a feature to pulled in and display the location, magnitude, and depth.
+To display the specific data for each earthquake, I created a feature to pull in and display the location, magnitude, and depth.